 When you first get pregnant, your doctor will take a blood sample.
-The lab will check for problems that could affect your baby.
+The lab will check for problems that could affect you and your baby.
 They include rubella, cystic fibrosis, sickle cell anemia, hepatitis B, many sexually transmitted diseases, and others.

 Your doctor will also use the sample to check your blood type, Rh factor, glucose, cell counts, and hemoglobin, the protein that carries oxygen throughout your body.

 Later on, you will get your blood tested again.
-These tests can check for diabetes, infections, and gauge your baby's risk of birth defects.
+These tests can check for gestational diabetes, infections, and gauge your baby's risk of birth defects.
 (These tests can be done at many points in the pregnancy.
 It is most often done in the first trimester now and is optional.)